gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 <!-- ======================= END CHALLENGE ======================= -->

-You may ask yourself, "Where do I find all of this new talent?"
-There’s good news- each organization is already composed of a talented team.
-Furthermore, not all teams look the same.
-Your DevSecOps team can be composed of some combination of organic (military or civilian) and/or contractor support.
-There is no perfect combination, and we all have factors that influence our decisions (assigned organic personnel, availability of funding, etc.) There is one caveat- let’s refer back to Dr. Royce’s ‘waterfall’ paper :
+You may be asking yourself, _"Where do I find all of this new talent?"_ There's good news - your organization is already composed of a talented team.

+Furthermore, not all teams are the same.
+DevSecOps teams can be a combination of organic (military and civilian) and/or contractor support.
+We all have factors influencing our decisions, like assigned personnel, funding availability, etc. There is one caveat, however.
+Let's refer back to Dr. Royce's 'waterfall' paper:

 >To give the contractor free rein between requirement definition and operation is inviting trouble.
 >
 ><span style="font-size: .8em">Source: [Managing the Development of Large Software Systems - Dr. Winston W Royce](http://www-scf.usc.edu/~csci201/lectures/Lecture11/royce1970.pdf) </span>

-To be clear, the key is that your organic support, even if limited, must still communicate often with the contractor team.
+The key to all of this?
+Ensuring your organic support, even if limited, still communicates often with the contractor team(s).

 **The Bottom Line:** We all have talented team members.
-With a little motivation and investment, teams can adapt to new roles, and when motivated people are solving the right problems, they may just surprise you.
+With a little motivation and investment, teams adapt - and when motivated people are solving the right problems, they may just surprise you.

 ## DevSecOps Teams